Akter8/rts-static-scheduler/README.txt

 #### Once the program is run
 * outputFile (variable in the Makefile) - The output file.
 * periodicSchedule.txt - The file containing the information about every frame and the periodic tasks in them.
+* periodicSchedule_humanReadable.txt - The file containing information about the frame data (static schedule) in a human readable format.